 I feel that my studies at TMDU have brought about a real change in my life, a change that has lasted until today.
 Not only I was lucky enough to receive the most up-to-date knowledge, but also I successfully achieved my career after returning to my own country as a result of gathered knowledge in TMDU, which I received outside the classroom or laboratory.
 The example and leadership shown by my advisers have made me stronger and more confident, both as an instructor and as a leader in my faculty back in Indonesia.
 After I returned to my own country, I became a team member of the Total Quality Management Team, President's Office (UI), from 1996 to 1998.
 Apart from becoming an instructor, the main task in this capacity was to perform self-evaluation by accumulating data in order to prepare the university for the future development, particularly in the field of educational quality.
-Afterwards, in 1999, our faculty won a reputable project called "Quality for Undergraduate Education," a four-year grant provided by the government, awarded in order to improve the quality of education through competition.
+Afterwards, in 1999, our faculty won a reputable project called "Quality for Undergraduate Education," a four-year grant pro-

+Prof. Keiichi Ohya (my supervisor at TMDU) and I were in Hiroshima in October 2011. vided by the government, awarded in order to improve the quality of education through competition.
 Up to the year 2003, I was the Executive Director of this project.
 This project was a real breakthrough for us, and enabled us to change the academic atmosphere and to improve our teaching-learning method.
-It's outcomes included an integrated curriculum, integrated clinical education, a competence-based curriculum using problem-based learning (2003 to present).
-Our subsequent pioneering achievements include: the first and only Faculty of Dentistry that received the national QUE project (1999-2003); among the first three Faculties of Dentistry in Asia to use the PBL method (together with HKU and Thamasat University) in 2003; the first Faculty of Dentistry to use a competence based curriculum in Indonesia (following the standards of the Indonesian Medical Council) in 2005; the first Faculty of Dentistry to be reviewed by SEAADE in 2005; the first Faculty of Dentistry in Indonesia to incorporate Minimal Intervention into the curriculum in 2005; the first Faculty of Dentistry in Indonesia to use Improved Community Based Curriculum in 2006; the first Faculty of Dentistry in Indonesia to use Integrated Clinic Education in 2007; and the first Faculty of Dentistry in Indonesia to implement Minimal Intervention in Clinical Education in 2007.
-At the moment, I occupy a position in the Division of Dental Education, at the Indonesian Medical Council (IMC).
-IMC was established in the year 2005, under Act No. 29/2004 on Medical Practice.
-It is an autonomous non-structural institution, and is responsible to the President of the Republic of Indonesia.
-The main function of IMC is to establish regulations on medical practice in Indonesia.
-Its specific duties include: Registration of Doctors and Dentists; Ratifying Education standards for Medical and Dental Schools, including standards of competencies for doctors and dentists; guiding and supervising medical practice in Indonesia.
-IMC has 17 members, who together represent the Ministry of Health, the Ministry of National Education, various professional organizations, the Association of Medical and Dental Schools, the Association of Hospitals and lay members.
-The organizational structure consists of a Medical Council and a Dental Council. each of which has three divisions, namely: the Division of Medical/Dental Education, the Division of Registration, and the Division of Medical Practice Supervision.
-Also, I am in the process of forming an alumni association for dentists who have studied in Japan.
-It is my sincere hope that in the future we will be able to continue strengthening the connectivity between Asian dental education institutions, while sustaining and improving our networking activities.
-Letter 03 TMDU and URUGUAY screening program for colorectal cancer
+It's outcomes included an integrated curriculum, integrated clinical education, a competence-based curriculum using problem-based learning (2003 to Our subsequent pioneering achievements include: the first and only Faculty of Dentistry that received the national QUE project (1999-2003); among the first three Faculties of Dentistry in Asia to use the PBL method (together with HKU and Thamasat University) in 2003; the first Faculty of Dentistry to use a competence based curriculum in Indonesia (following the standards of the Indonesian Medical Council) in 2005; the first Faculty of Dentistry to be reviewed by SEAADE in 2005; the first Faculty of Dentistry in Indonesia to incorporate Minimal Intervention into the curriculum in 2005; the first Faculty of Dentistry in Indonesia to use Improved Community Based Curriculum in 2006; the first Faculty of Dentistry in Indonesia to use Integrated Clinic Education in 2007; and the first Faculty of Dentistry in Indonesia to implement Minimal Intervention in Clini-

-Meeting a Council from my country, with all the Deans from Faculties of Dentistry in the Mekong River Region.
+Meeting a Council from Deans from Faculties of Dentistry in the Meong River Region. cal Education in 2007.